India's Cipla to make and sell Eli Lilly's baricitinib to treat COVID-19

+IndiaIndia's Cipla to make and sell Eli Lilly's baricitinib to treat COVID-19

-BENGALURU (Reuters) - Indian drugmaker Cipla Ltd said on Monday it had entered into a licensing agreement with U.S. company Eli Lilly and Co to make and sell Lilly’s arthritis drug baricitinib for the treatment of COVID-19 patients.
+Indian drugmaker Cipla Ltd (CIPL.NS) said on Monday it had entered into a licensing agreement with U.S. company Eli Lilly and Co (LLY.N) to make and sell Lilly's arthritis drug baricitinib for the treatment of COVID-19 patients.

 The agreement comes at a time when India is struggling with a catastrophic second wave of the pandemic, leading to an acute shortage of coronavirus medicines such as remdesivir and tocilizumab.